 Unfortunately, there are a number of stories where patients have been visiting primary care for weeks and even months before a blood test has been done.
 A number are given antibiotics for infections or pain killers for relief of their pains and only after several visits is a blood test finally done to confirm the diagnosis of a leukemia.

 Delays in diagnosis can have a significant impact on the outcomes of patients, relating to survival, response to treatment and even quality of life for the patient.
 This is why being able to spot leukemia is so important.

 The patient stories show a clear need for better awareness of the signs and symptoms of leukemia in the public, alongside GPs educating themselves to better recognise the possibility of leukemia and request blood tests on patients.
 Ultimately, this may improve the diagnostic experience for patients and save lives.

 If you would like more information you can visit: www.leukaemiacare.org.uk/spot-leukaemia

 About Mary Frances McMullin

-	Professor of Clinical Haematology at Queens University, Belfast and consultant haematologist at Belfast City hospital, Dr McMullin has an extensive specialist practice in myeloproliferative neoplasms and acute and chronic myeloid leukaemia.
+Professor of Clinical Haematology at Queens University, Belfast and consultant haematologist at Belfast City hospital, Dr McMullin has an extensive specialist practice in myeloproliferative neoplasms and acute and chronic myeloid leukemia.

-	Research interests include the investigation of the causes of erythrocytosis and pathogenesis of polycythaemia vera and myeloid leukaemia.
+Research interests include the investigation of the causes of erythrocytosis and pathogenesis of polycythaemia vera and myeloid leukemia.

 She was chair of the NCRI MPD sub-group (2006-2011) and chair of the British Committee for Standards in Haematology (2011-2014) and president of the Haematology Association of Ireland (2010-2011).
 She has served as haematology associate editor of the Journal of Clinical Pathology since 2008.